NickelFace/Network_Engineer/04.OSPF. Basics/OSPF.md

 </code></pre>
 </details>

-###  Настройте на маршрутизаторе пассивный интерфейс в качестве интерфейса по умолчанию.
+###  Configure the passive interface on the router as the default interface.

-команду **show ip ospf neighbor** на маршрутизаторе R1, чтобы убедиться, что R2 указан в качестве соседнего устройства OSPF
+command **show ip ospf neighbor** on router R1 to make sure that R2 is listed as an OSPF neighbor device

 <details>
 <summary>R1</summary>